homebridge-nhc2/homebridge-nhc2/README.md

 ## Known Issues

 1. Currently we need to set the `rejectUnauthorized` option to false because we are unable to verify the Niko root CA which is not ideal.
 Feel free to look into this.
-2. The plugin does not support cached accessories, therefor we need to remove the **cachedAccessories** directory before restarting homebridge.

-   `rm -rf ~/.homebridge/accessories/cachedAccessories && homebridge`

 ## Project Principles